-How to keep your practice safe from unexpected intruders.
+How to keep your medical practice safe from unexpected intruders.

 Two-Factor authentication is a verification process that helps to protect your devices and programs.
 It’s one of the best practice tips to help keep your data secure and safe from a breach.
 It’s a step that’s available on a lot of the programs that you use daily.
 You should also be able to find two-factor authentication options on the devices that you use.